Fuzss/forgeconfigapiport/README.md

 }
 ```

-**Also don't forget to manually add this file to your VCS, since the whole `run` directory is usually ignored by default.**
+**Also don't forget to manually add this file to your VCS, since the whole `run` directory is usually ignored by default.
+A dedicated common publication does not exist for these versions.**

 </details>

 ### Working with Forge Config API Port

 <details>

+**These instructions exist only to highlight differences between the Forge and Fabric implementation.
+It is assumed you are generally familiar with Forge's configs.**

 #### Registering configs
 The recommended point for registering your configs is directly in your `ModInitializer::onInitialize` method.